RenataRodryguez/anime_vault/README.md

 ## Functionalities

-• Watch anime with high performance
+- Watch anime with high performance
-• Community platform, perfect for analyzing and discussing content
+- Community platform, perfect for analyzing and discussing content
-• Stylish and responsive interface built with CSS and React components
+- Stylish and responsive interface built with CSS and React components

 ---

 ## Technologies Used

-• React: Framework for building dynamic user interfaces.
+- React: Framework for building dynamic user interfaces.
-• Tailwind CSS: Framework for fast and responsive styling.
+- Tailwind CSS: Framework for fast and responsive styling.
-• JavaScript (ES6+): Data manipulation and business logic.
+- JavaScript (ES6+): Data manipulation and business logic.
-• TypeScript: Optional support for static typing.
+- TypeScript: Optional support for static typing.

----

-Here’s the translation of your query into English:

 ---